raaidarshad/nabu-core/README.md

 - If needed, create a connection string to store in a k8s secret
 - After running `pulumi up` for the desired environment, you will need to [specifically grant](https://www.postgresql.org/docs/13/sql-grant.html) the new user the necessary permissions
 - Assuming the user has been granted their necessary permissions, you should be all set!

+Note that many of the alembic revisions do not account for various user permissions.
+This is still done manually per environment.